iidb/wing-docs/docs/p2/part2.md

 }
 ```

+The indices of tables in plan have been determined in planner (refer to `plan/plan.cpp`) and are different from the indices given by you, so the table bitset of table set $S$ is not simply $S$.
+You need to calculate them.

 To get the table bitset of $S$, you can enumerate all the tables in $S$ and bitwise-OR the `table_bitset_` field in their sequential scan nodes.
 In sequential scan nodes the `table_bitset_` field is an one-hot vector representing the table itself.
-You can also enumerate table sets from small to large, store the result of subsets, so that you can just perform one bitwise-OR operation to calculate the new table set using old table set results.
+You can store the result so that the result of new table set can be calculated using the results of old table set.
+The result of $S$ is the bitwise-OR of the result of $T$ and $S-T$ ($T$ is a non-empty subset of $S$).

 After executing DP algorithm, you need to create a new plan.
 You need to create plan nodes based on your DP result.